Skip to content

 Weeks of silent monitoring

 The attackers read vendor invoices, learn payment schedules, and study how the district communicates about wire transfers.
-They never send a single email.
+They never send a single email during this period.

 Six fraudulent wire transfers executed